CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ### Frontend

-React: I chose React for its flexibility, component-based structure, and rich ecosystem.
-It’s an ideal fit for building dynamic and interactive user interfaces.
+React: I chose React for its ability to be deployed on many platforms, familiarity, and fast development timeline.
+My goal was to build a minimalistic, clean, and responsive UI that clearly communicated the intention of the tool.

 ### Backend

-REST Server Framework - Flask: Flask is lightweight and allowed me to set up RESTful API endpoints quickly.
-It also integrates well with Celery for handling background tasks.
+REST Server Framework - Flask: It is lightweight, allowed for quick set up of RESTful API endpoints and integrated well with Celery.

-Task Processing - Celery: I used Celery for managing the background tasks of downloading, transcribing, and analyzing videos.
-This choice allowed me to handle long-running processes asynchronously, ensuring that the web app remains responsive.
+Task Processing - Celery: used for managing the background tasks such as downloading video, transcribing, and analyzing.
+This choice allowed me to handle long-running processes asynchronously, ensuring that the web app remained responsive.

-Database - PostgreSQL: I chose PostgreSQL for its reliability and support for structured data.
-This made it suitable for storing user data, video information, and task statuses.

-Cloud Storage - Google Cloud Storage: I used Google Cloud Storage to store the downloaded audio files, which facilitated scalable and secure data management.
-(Later removed)
+Database - PostgreSQL: Widely used, easy to set up, and familiar.
+Pairs well with SQLAlchemy for ORM capabilities.

-Transcription and Analysis - Google Cloud Speech-to-Text API: I leveraged Google Cloud’s Speech-to-Text API for accurate transcriptions of the video content.
-It integrates seamlessly with the rest of the Google Cloud ecosystem.
+Transcription and Analysis - Google Cloud Speech-to-Text API: Easy to integrate, accurate, and integrates well with other Google Cloud services.

 AI Analysis - OpenAI API: This was used for analyzing transcripts based on user prompts, offering advanced AI capabilities to generate insights.